OrensteinLab/GreedyMini/README.md

 ## Introduction

-This document provides step-by-step instructions to compile and run the GreedyMini project.
+This document provides step-by-step instructions to compile and run GreedyMini variants.
 The project relies on the Boost Multiprecision library for handling large integers and precise arithmetic operations.

 ## Prerequisites